FizzyGalacticus/promise-or-not/README.md

 # promise-or-not

-`promise-or-not` is a function decorator that can act as a middlemad to perform operations on resulting data, even if the function initially returns a promise.
+`promise-or-not` is a function decorator that can act as a middleman to perform operations on resulting data, even if the function initially returns a promise.

 ## Installation